Skyline High School (Texas)

 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

+Skyline was the first magnet high school in the United States.

 History

 In the mid-1960s, B. J. Stamps, Bragg Stockton, and other Dallas educators conceived the idea of a very large high school for the Dallas Independent School District that would offer career education in addition to a traditional high-school curriculum.
 Stamps emphasized continually that the facility he envisioned was "absolutely not going to be a vocational school for unsuccessful students" but rather a place where superior students could undertake studies in preparation for a variety of professions.
 In December 1966, architectural plans for the school, whose working name was "Science-Technical Center," were approved by the Dallas School Board.
 By 1969, Stamps, who had been slated as the school's first principal, suggested the name "Skyline High School," inspired by the view of the Downtown Dallas skyline afforded from the school's upper floors, and in February 1970 the Skyline name was approved by the school board.

 Classes at Skyline began in the fall semester of 1970.
 Until the main facility at 7777 Forney Road opened early in 1971, instruction was held at other southeast Dallas sites.
 From its inception, Skyline has fulfilled Stamps's original conception of offering both a regular high-school curriculum and a multitude of magnet school programs.
 The magnet offerings are organized as clusters, which are collectively called the Career Development Center.
 A student attending Skyline may generally choose between two options: pursuing a normal, traditional curriculum (Skyline's original attendance zone was drawn to relieve overcrowding at Samuell and Bryan Adams high schools); or attending both a cluster and regular classes at Skyline.

 In the early years of Skyline's existence, administrators and faculty of existing, traditional high schools in the Dallas Independent School District frequently expressed resentment of Skyline's desire to recruit their talented and gifted students and in some instances actively resisted recruitment efforts.
 District officials appointed a task force to address these concerns.
 Nevertheless, with the continued existence of Skyline's magnet programs and the subsequent "spinning off" of several independent magnet schools, the issue has persisted to the present day, and district officials continue efforts to allay feelings of resentment.